 KLEIN IBERICA SA Listed by nightspire Ransomware Group

 On February 18, 2026, Spanish company Klein Iberica SA appeared on the leak site of the nightspire ransomware group.
 Public reporting indicates the attackers exfiltrated internal documents and financial data during a ransomware incident.
-While the exact number of individuals whose information was exposed remains unknown, any customers, employees, or business partners whose details appear in those files could now face heightened risks of identity theft and harassment.
+While the exact number of individuals whose information may have been exposed remains unknown, any customers, employees, or business partners whose details appear in those files could now face heightened risks of identity theft and harassment.

-Confirmed Details from Reports
+Reported Details from Reports

 Available reporting describes the incident as a classic ransomware operation in which nightspire first gained access, encrypted systems, and then exfiltrated data before publishing a sample on their leak portal.
 The exposed material includes internal documents and financial data.
 No precise count of affected records has been released, and the company has not yet issued a public statement detailing the scope.
 Industry research from sources such as DoxxScan™ continuous monitoring indicates that ransomware leaks of this nature often surface weeks or months after initial access, giving attackers time to weaponize the information.